akki-io/laravel-nova-assets/README.md

 You can specify you custom CSS/JS in the config file `laravel-nova-assets.php` under the `styles` and `scripts` section.

+### Running the command on a CI/CD

+You will need to create a dummy user if you are using this command to generate assets.
+Unfortunately, I was not able to find a work around for this.

 ## Using CDN

 `publiux/laravelcdn` package provides a simple way to move these assets to CDN for better performance.
 Refer to the repo here for more information - https://github.com/publiux/laravelcdn